IrokoBench: A New Benchmark for African Languages in the Age of Large Language Models: Introduction

 \section{Introduction}

-In recent years, the capabilities of large language models~(LLMs) have greatly improved, from coherent chat experiences to solving complex and knowledge-intensive tasks like mathematical reasoning, coding, and question answering~\citep{openai2024gpt4,jiang2024mixtral,geminiteam2024gemini}.
+In recent years, the capabilities of large language models~(LLMs) have greatly improved, from coherent chat experiences to solving complex and knowledge-intensive tasks like mathematical reasoning, coding, and question answering (QA)~\citep{openai2024gpt4,jiang2024mixtral,geminiteam2024gemini}.
 These models have also demonstrated the ability to quickly learn new and challenging tasks with few in-context learning examples and through chain-of-thought reasoning~\citep{brown2020language,shi2022language,wei2023chainofthought}.
-However, most state-of-the-art LLMs are primarily trained on high-resource languages, resulting in sub-optimal performance for languages unseen during pre-training~\cite{touvron2023llama,ojo2023good}.
-Furthermore, this language coverage bias is reflected in the evaluation stage, predominantly conducted in English and a few other high-resource languages.
+However, most state-of-the-art (SoTA) LLMs are primarily trained on high-resource languages (HRLs), resulting in sub-optimal performance for languages unseen during pre-training~\cite{touvron2023llama,ojo2023good}.
+Furthermore, this language coverage bias is reflected in the evaluation stage, predominantly conducted in English and a few other HRLs.

-There has been considerable effort to create benchmarks for African languages, but they typically cover simpler tasks, or are specific to narrow domains such as machine translation, and, more recently, reading comprehension~\citep{bandarkar2023belebele,aremu2023yorc}.
-Some diverse reasoning benchmarks have included Swahili---the most spoken native African language---in benchmarks like commonsense reasoning~\citep{ponti-etal-2020-xcopa} and natural language inference~\citep{conneau-etal-2018-xnli}.
-However, performance in Swahili does not reflect the performance on the over 2,000+ languages in Africa, which often lack substantial digital textual resources comparable to that available for Swahili.
-Consequently, current multilingual evaluations of LLMs do not accurately reflect capabilities in reasoning and knowledge-intensive tasks across the majority of African languages.
-Furthermore, the few comprehensive evaluations that exist across languages often rely on machine translation of English benchmarks \citep{singh2024aya}.
-While automatic translation is a popular approach given the cost and time investment required for human translation, it often suffers from noise and biases.
-For example, translated datasets often introduce artefacts from the translation model ~\citep{vanmassenhove-etal-2021-machine, hartung2023measuring, savoldi2021gender} or fail to reflect cultural context appropriately~\citep{wang-etal-2022-measuring, ji_ji_bouillon_seligman_2023, pudjiati2022post}.
-Automatic curation may also amplify any of the ubiquitous issues with the quality of broad pretraining sets~\citep{luccioni-viviano-2021-whats,kreutzer-etal-2022-quality, ferrara2023should, caswell-etal-2020-language}.
+There has been considerable effort to create benchmarks for African languages, but they typically cover simpler tasks, or are specific to narrow tasks such as machine translation, and, more recently, reading comprehension~\citep{bandarkar2023belebele,aremu2023yorc}.
+Some diverse reasoning benchmarks have included Swahili---the most spoken native African language---for tasks like commonsense reasoning~\citep{ponti-etal-2020-xcopa} and natural language inference~\citep{conneau-etal-2018-xnli}.
+Consequently, current multilingual evaluations of LLMs do not accurately reflect their capabilities in reasoning and knowledge-intensive tasks across the majority of African languages.